When you think of Ireland, the things that come to mind are Guinness, sheep, green hills and Irish dancing.

 9. Dive into Ireland’s tumultuous history in Belfast

 You don’t actually have to be very old to remember the conflict between Northern Ireland and Ireland.
 And even until this day, there are villages in Northern Ireland and streets across Belfast where the Troubles between Unionists and Nationalists are still very much alive.
-If you want to know more about Belfast’s tumultuous past, then you can join a free walking tour that will show you around all the major sights and tell you about their historic significance.

 You can discover a different aspect of Belfast’s history at the Titanic Experience.
 The museum guides you through the fate of the Titanic but it also chronicles Belfast’s history as a ship building site and as a harbor.